James & Frances COLERIDGE of Ottery St Mary

 Two baptisms of James & Frances's children are recorded in the Ottery St Mary parish register:

-Henry Nelson COLERIDGE was baptised on 11th June 1800; his date of birth is given as 25th October 1798.
+Henry Nelson COLERIDGE – Baptism 11th June 1800 in Ottery St Mary.
+Date of birth 25th October 1798.

-Edward COLERIDGE was baptised on 11th June 1800; his date of birth is given as 11th May 1800.
+Edward COLERIDGE – Baptism 11th June 1800 in Ottery St Mary.
+Date of birth 11th May 1800.

-James & Frances's daughter's marriageJ notice appeared in the Oxford Journal on 1st May 1824:
+James & Frances's daughter's marriage notice appeared in the Oxford Journal on 1st May 1824:

 John PATTESON, Esq. of the Middle Temple, barrister at law, to Miss COLERIDGE, only daughter of Colonel COLERIDGE, of Heath's-court, Ottery St. Mary, Devon.